 -Potential upsell #3?
 There’s a number to call once you join for a 30 minute consultation.
 I often stay away from these as they are generally more like sales calls.
 I don’t know if this is the case here, but I am weary of trying it, so my review will not reflect this…

-Wealthy Affiliate vs Internet Jetset.
+My final thoughts: Wealthy Affiliate vs Super Affiliate System.
 A quick comparison:

--Wealthy Affiliate (WA) is free to join.
-Internet Jetset has a $1 trial.
-Not a big difference.
+-Wealthy Affiliate (WA) is free to try.
+Super Affiliate System no longer has that $1 trial.

 -Both programs offer great information for their core lessons, but WA just has more.